originphp/security/README.md

 > If you are generating a API token or another form of string that a user might need to type in, then use `Security::random` or `Security::uuid` instead since these use lower case characters.

-To generate a cryptographically secure unique id (UID) with the default length of 16.
+To generate a cryptographically secure unique id (UID) using base62 with a default length of 16.

 ```php
 $uid = Security::uid(); // O64cjBxfz2JPhyCQ